JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

   settings.gralde
 ```

-New we are ready to use the common library from our Android application project.
+We are ready to use the common library from our Android application project.

 # Using Common Library from Android